crest-cassia/oacis/en/configuring_simulator.md

 In order to execute this simulator from OACIS, we prepare a wrap script `wrapper.py` written in Python.
 When registering this simulator on OACIS, let us set **Input type** to "JSON" because reading a JSON file from a python script is easier than reading command line arguments.
-We assume that `wrapper.py` is located at the same directory with that of the execution program `my_simulator.out`.
+We assume that `wrapper.py` is located in the same directory as the execution program `my_simulator.out`.

 The script `wrapper.py` looks the following.